Atiqul-Isla/Atiqul-Isla/README.md

 ### Hello!
 I am Atiqul Islam - Here is my [site][website]

-## I am a Computer Engineering student, IT Coordinator and Developer!
+## I am a Computer Engineering student and Developer!

--
+## Currently, I work as the IT and Content Coordinator at Innunco Academy

 <br />
 <br />